 If you want to do it yourself at home, there are also available at-home options for you that come with with simple instructions from the dentist.

 Finally, there are over-the-counter options, which contain less bleach, but are cheaper.

 The average cost of teeth whitening in Melbourne is $504.57.
 The cheapest suburbs for teeth whitening in Melbourne are:

 - Keysborough – $350

 - Richmond – $375

 - Southbank – $395

-Our teeth decay over time, and a root canal is needed when a section of our tooth essentially dies.
-When this happens, a dentist goes in and removes the dead part of our tooth, then replaces it with a filling.
-During the procedure, you’ll be put under anesthesia and won’t feel any pain.
-Once finished, your tooth is good as new!
+Our teeth decay over time, and a root canal is needed when a section of a tooth essentially dies.
+When this happens, a dentist goes in and removes the dead part of the tooth, then replaces it with a filling.
+During the procedure, you’ll be put under anaesthesia and won’t feel any pain.
+Once finished, your tooth is as good as new!

 The average cost of a root canal in Melbourne is $1,392.40.
 Here are the cheapest suburbs to get root canals: